r8/vagrant-lamp/berks-cookbooks/apache2/README.md

 role).
 This is not an explicit dependency because it is only required for this single recipe and platform; the pacman default recipe performs `pacman -Sy` to keep pacman's package cache updated.

-The `apache2::god_monitor` recipe uses a definition from the `god` cookbook.
-Include `recipe[god]` in the node's expanded run list to ensure that the cookbook is available to the node, and to set up `god`.

 ## Platforms: